Every week I get at least one email asking me what to do about hyperpigmentation.

 - Walk on the shady side of the street

-- Wear a non-toxic sunscreen (I really like Suntegrity sun protection products, I especially recommend their 5 in 1 Tinted Sunscreen for the face).
+- Wear a mineral sunscreen (I really like Suntegrity sun protection products, I recommend their 5 in 1 Tinted Sunscreen for the face).

 If you exfoliate your face, only exfoliate at night, never in the morning or during the day (and that includes using masks, and if you go for facials, always schedule them for the end of the day or evening, never in the morning).